Forestry Issues

 FORESTRY AND ENVIRONMENTAL CHANGE: Socioeconomic and Political Dimensions (Report #5, IUFRO Task Force on Environmental Change)

 J. L. Innes, G. Hickey, H. F. Hoen, eds..
 Drawing on a number of international case studies, this book examines the interactions between forestry and environmental change, from a social, economic and political perspective.
-Presents novel insights into little studied topics, such as the influence of forest reserves on timber prices, the relationship between forestry & aboriginal populations, the certification of forest management & wood products, and the issues facing forests in transition countries.
-Brings together the latest thinking on a wide range of topics, including deforestation in temperate & tropical forests, the application of forest zoning as an alternative to multiple-use forestry, capital management, establishment of large-scale reserves in temperate & boreal forests, and social revolutions in forest management.
+Presents novel insights into little studied topics, such as the influence of forest reserves on timber prices, the relationship between forestry and aboriginal populations, the certification of forest management and wood products, as well as the issues facing forests in transition countries.
+Brings together the latest thinking on a wide range of topics, including deforestation in temperate and tropical forests, the application of forest zoning as an alternative to multiple-use forestry, capital management, establishment of large-scale reserves in temperate and boreal forests, and social revolutions in forest management.
 A timely examination of the importance for forestry of changes in the socio-economic environment.
 6 x 9, 274p, 45 figures & charts, 2006.

 CLIMATE CHANGE AND MANAGED ECOSYSTEMS